Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 On SiteJabber, Chime is ranked 1.58/5 stars based on 64 reviews, indicating that most customers are generally dissatisfied with their purchases and complaining about issues such as delayed direct deposits, account closures, lack of access to their money, poor customer support, and failure to resolve issues with purchases.
 The reviews advise against using them for banking services, making purchases, or building credit.
 The company has responded to some of the reviews, but customers remain dissatisfied with the service.

-On TrustPilot they are ranked 2.8/5 stars based on 13 reviews.
+On TrustPilot, they are ranked 2.8/5 stars based on 13 reviews.
 Reviewers report problems with account security, frozen accounts, and poor customer service.
 Some have experienced unauthorized access to their accounts, and others have had trouble getting their money back.
-Many customers have gave them one star and reported feeling like victims of theft and fraud.
+Many customers have given them one star and reported feeling like victims of theft and fraud.

-Many customers also reported that Chime Bank held their funds, and they were unable to get their money for several weeks.
+Many customers also reported that Chime Bank held their funds, and they could not get their money for several weeks.
 Some people mentioned that the bank was not helpful in resolving disputes, and they did not receive their money back even after filing claims.

 Bottom Line

-In conclusion, Chime bank, with its 15 million customers, has become a frequent target for scammers.
-Scammers create bogus support websites, fake social media profiles, and make fake customer support calls in order to trick Chime users into giving away their sensitive information or money.
+In conclusion, with its 15 million customers, Chime Bank has become a frequent scammer target.
+Scammers create bogus support websites, fake social media profiles, and fake customer support calls to trick Chime users into giving away their sensitive information or money.

 Chime has published articles and guides to help people understand the difference between fraud and scams and to protect themselves from online scams.
 As an FDIC-insured financial institution, Chime takes safety and security very seriously and encourages its users to do the same.